-To move forward with an aligned, collaborative approach to addressing equity and inclusion gaps for students and employees, Northwood Tech's short-term and long-term plans based on the report's key findings, including:
+To move forward with an aligned, collaborative approach to addressing equity and inclusivity gaps for students and staff, WITC established both short-term and long-term plans based on the report's key findings, including:

-Short-term - Northwood Tech will implement strategies to improve recruitment, retention, and training of staff in underrepresented groups.
+Short-term - WITC will implement strategies on improving recruitment, retention, and training of staff in underrepresented groups.
 Initiatives include:

-- Collaborate with the established consortium of regional literacy partners to address rural poverty and literacy throughout our district. - Utilize couselors and the Customer Relationship Management (CRM) system to shorten the response time and increase student/staff communication. - Provide consistent, scheduled outreach and support for uderrepresented populations to improve opportunities to enroll. - Coordinate program faculty hours in the Academic Support Centers and Math and Writing Labs hours at each campus. - Offer professional development and learning opportunities to students and employees that focus on Northwood Tech culture, equity, and inclusion.
+- Collaborate with the established consortium of regional literacy partners to address rural poverty and literacy throughout our district. - Utilize the Customer Relationship Management (CRM) system to shorten the response time and increase student/staff communication. - Provide consistent, scheduled outreach and support of veteran students through the full-time Veteran Student Advocate, a "one stop" source for veteran students to access their educational benefits - Coordinate program faculty hours in the Academic Support Centers and Math and Writing Labs hours at each campus - Offer professional development and learning opportunities to students and staff that focus on WITC culture, equity, and inclusion.

-Long-term - Northwood Tech will continue to implement initiatives to address gaps in credential attainment; address gaps in non-traditional occupational enrollment and completion rates; improve recruitment and retention, of employees in underrepresented groups; and provide employee learning opportunities that focus on Northwood Tech's culture, equity, and inclusion efforts for all student populations.
+Long-term - WITC will continue to implement initiatives to address gaps in credential attainment; address gaps in nontraditional occupational and enrollment and completion rates; improve recruitment, retention, and training of staff in underrepresented groups; and, provide staff learning opportunities that focus on WITC culture, equity and inclusion efforts for all student populations.